zackees/open-webdriver/README.md

 # Docker

+Please see `Dockerfile` for requirements for including `open_webdriver` in your Docker app.

 Docker is supported in this build.
 Please see the `Dockerfile` and `docker-compose.yml` for bringup instructions.
 Simply use `docker-compose up` and then ssh into the docker instance and run `open_webdriver_test` and verify that the test completes normally.

 # Nuitka